 Marco Bodrato helped implement the new Toom multiply code for GMP 4.3 and implemented most of the new Toom multiply and squaring code for 5.0.
 He is the main author of the current mpn_mulmod_bnm1 and mpn_mullo_n.
 Marco also wrote the functions mpn_invert and mpn_invertappr.
-He is the author of the current combinatorial functions: binomial, factorial, multifactorial, primorial.

 David Harvey suggested the internal function mpn_bdiv_dbm1, implementing division relevant to Toom multiplication.
 He also worked on fast assembly sequences, in particular on a fast AMD64 mpn_mul_basecase.
-He wrote the internal middle product functions mpn_mulmid_basecase, mpn_toom42_mulmid, mpn_mulmid_n and related helper routines.